 We strive to help you make confident insurance and legal decisions.
 Finding trusted and reliable insurance quotes and legal advice should be easy.
 This doesn’t influence our content.
 Our opinions are our own.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

 Conspiracy charges are charges that a person has entered into an agreement with another person to commit a crime or an illegal act.
-A successful conviction for a conspiracy charge requires that an act was taken to begin carrying out the agreemetn.
-Before a defendant makes any final decisions about how to proceed with a conspiracy allegation, they should understand the nature of the charges, any possible defenses, and the penalties associated with the charge.
+A successful conviction for a conspiracy charge requires that an action was taken to begin carrying out the agreement.
+Before a defendant makes any final decisions about how to proceed with a crime of conspiracy allegation, they should understand the nature of the charges, any possible defenses, and the penalties associated with the charge.

 Many people assume that a conspiracy charge requires a large number of people or a substantial amount of criminal activity.
 In actuality, a conspiracy charge actually requires a great deal less.
 Generally, to support conspiracy charges, the prosecution must prove that (1) a person entered an agreement, (2) with at least one other person, and (3) that at least one person to the agreement performed an act to further the agreement.